-Services PMI in Russia averaged 52.07 points from 2010 until 2020, reaching an all time high of 58.40 points in January of 2017 and a record low of 12.20 points in April of 2020.
+Services PMI in Russia averaged 51.76 points from 2010 until 2023, reaching an all time high of 58.50 points in July of 2020 and a record low of 12.20 points in April of 2020.
 This page provides the latest reported value for - Russia Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Russia Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Markit Economics
+Russia Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Services PMI in Russia is expected to be 47.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in Russia to stand at 52.00 in 12 months time.
-In the long-term, the Russia Services PMI is projected to trend around 52.30 points in 2021 and 54.50 points in 2022, according to our econometric models.
+Services PMI in Russia is expected to be 48.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.